Quick Answer

 Community Ratings: What UK Trades Think

-We aggregated community feedback from UK trade forums, Reddit, and Facebook groups to gauge how real tradespeople rate each platform for winning work.
+I aggregated community feedback from UK trade forums, Reddit, and Facebook groups to gauge how real tradespeople rate each platform for winning work.
 These scores reflect practical experience, not marketing claims.

 Facebook, Lead Generation